 LTI runs five immersion ultrasonic testing systems on two work shifts for high-speed inspection of round stock.
 All of our immersion ultrasonic inspection equipment is computerized for paperless chart recording and file retention.
 Lab Testing maintains an extensive in-house collection of tube, pipe, bar and plate UT reference standards for efficient processing of orders.

 Ultrasonic testing services at LTI are PRI/Nadcap accredited.
-NDT Level II and Level III inspectors and an NDT MIL-STD-2132 Examiner for both immersion and contact ultrasonic non destructive testing are on staff.
+NDT Level II and Level III inspectors, an NDT MIL-STD-2132 Examiner for both immersion and contact ultrasonic testing and a P&W SIM Level 3 are on staff.
 Both contact and immersion ultrasonic testing are performed to MIL-STD 271, MIL-STD-2132 and ASME specifications.
 Our technicians are certified to ASNT SNT-TC-1A, NAS410/MIL-STD-410, MIL-STD-2132 and Pratt & Whitney PWA-NDTQ to meet your industry requirements.

 The Test Process

 During ultrasonic testing, an ultrasound probe connected to the test equipment transmits short pulses of high-frequency sound waves into the item being inspected while passing over its surface.
 A defect or inconsistency will cause some of the energy to be reflected.
 Sound pulses are displayed on a screen when reflected from features within the test material.
 The technician interprets these reflected signals to determine if the product or material is defective or acceptable according to the test specification or requirements.